m3t4f1v3/ebbvn/script.md

 clear
 Narrator: Gort, still sipping his cocoNUT, chuckled and nudged Elsi with his furry elbow. clear
+Gort enters from the left
 Gort changes into zec/gortNUT.png
 Gort: (teasingly) I think Abdul just enjoys keeping things... tense. clear
 Elsi: (playfully rolling her eyes) Well, good for you, Abdul!
-Just don’t get too carried away.
-We don’t need any unexpected surprises.
+Just don't get too carried away.
+We don't need any unexpected surprises.

 Elsi: (grinning) Well, this place is wild, but I think I've had enough of the weirdness for one day.
-I’m gonna go find a way out of this wacky place. clear
+I'm gonna go find a way out of this wacky place. clear
 Narrator: Elsi, ever the optimist, thought she could just waltz right out of the Wadalands.
-But let’s be real—who in their right mind would let you leave after you’ve had that much NUT water? clear
+But let's be real—who in their right mind would let you leave after you've had that much NUT water? clear
 Gort: (sipping his cocoNUT) You might not want to go just yet.
 You see, the Wadalands have a... way of keeping you.
-Things don’t just leave. clear
+Things don't just leave. clear
-Abdul: (nervously) Yeah, uh, the Wadalands don’t take kindly to people running off.
-Once you’re in, you’re in.
-There’s no going back.
+Abdul: (nervously) Yeah, uh, the Wadalands don't take kindly to people running off.
+Once you're in, you're in.
+There's no going back.
 Trust me.
 Unless you want you ass eaten by goats.
 WHICH I WONT JUDGE. clear
 Elsi: (laughing) Yeah, okay, keep your spooky stories to yourselves.
-I’m not that easily scared, bros.. clear
+I'm not that easily scared, bros.. clear
 Narrator: But something was off.
 A chill ran through the air, and the once playful colors of the Wadalands now felt... wrong.
-It’s not the same ol gay place as before… clear
+It's not the same ol gay place as before… clear
 Narrator: First, the cockroach started shaking.
 Then the capybara froze mid-sip, its eyes locked on something in the distance. clear
-Gort: (sipping his cocoNUT) It’s happening again… clear
+Gort: (sipping his cocoNUT) It's happening again… clear
-Elsi: (squinting like a chinese) What’s happening? clear
+Elsi: (squinting like a chinese) What's happening? clear
 Abdul: (looking over his shoulder) You hear that? clear